Machine-Readable AI Disclosure for Every Email Your Agent Sends

 Why not rely on DKIM to authenticate the disclosure?

-Postmark's DKIM implementation signs only a fixed set of standard headers (From, Date, Subject, MIME-Version, Content-Type, Content-Transfer-Encoding, To, Message-ID).
+DKIM signs only a fixed set of standard headers (From, Date, Subject, MIME-Version, Content-Type, Content-Transfer-Encoding, To, Message-ID).
 Custom headers like X-MultiMail-Identity are not covered.
 Additionally, DKIM signatures break on forwarding.
 The ECDSA identity claim is independently verifiable regardless of DKIM status.

 What does the reputation_hash field contain?